^

 2. Methods of transosseous treatment (osteosynthesis):

-• Closed osteosynthesis by traction (distraction).
+• Closed osteosynthesis using traction (distraction).

-• Open monolocal osteosynthesis with the help of distraction.
+• Open monolocal osteosynthesis using distraction.

-Cyst of head of humerus
+Cyst of the humeral head

 • Osteoma (osteoid).